vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 [Brows Held High](https://www.youtube.com/user/oancitizen/videos).
 Kyle Kallgren got his start on the same network as Lindsay Ellis and are actually pretty close colleagues.
 His series "Brows Held High" features him taking a close, formal, and often times very humorous look at arthouse films.
 My favorite most recent videos of his are "The Love Witch's Subtle Cinematic Subversion" and "Why Buckaroo Banzai is Today's Most Important Superhero."

 > 2: It's frustrating to me too, since many of the other essays are simply the man's opinions.
-That can be interesting, but rarely to they ever say anything insightful or new to anybody who thinks critically about cinema. (see: the nerdwriters music in lord of the rings, which boils down to "movies use music to make us feel."
+That can be interesting, but rarely to they ever say anything insightful or new to anybody who thinks critically about cinema. (see: the ~~Nerdwriter~~s music in lord of the rings, which boils down to "movies use music to make us feel."
 Literally.
 You learn nothing.
 Its a shaggy dog story).
 >
 > **Lindsey Ellis** actually instructs and teaches to the point where you have learned about the history of film.
 She makes terrific content.